alexjarosch/OpenFOAM-muI/README.md

 ## Installation

-after having installed OpenFOAM on your system, clone this git repository to a directory on your system:
+Current development on the main branch is for OpenFOAM version 9.
+After having installed [OpenFOAM](https://openfoam.org/download/) version 9 on your system, clone this git repository to a directory on your system:

 ```
 git clone https://github.com/alexjarosch/OpenFOAM-muI.git